Walter Cronkite School of Journalism and Mass Communication policies

 Satisfactory academic progress

 All graduate students are expected to make systematic progress toward completion of their degree.
-This progress includes satisfying the conditions listed below and achieving the benchmarks and requirements set by the individual degree programs.
+This progress includes satisfying the conditions listed below, achieving the benchmarks, and meeting the requirements set by the individual degree programs.
 Each degree program should have in place policies for satisfactory academic progress.
 Students are responsible for verifying additional satisfactory progress policies as described in the program handbook.
-If a student fails to satisfy the requirements of their degree program and the benchmarks outlined below, the student may be dismissed from their program based on the academic unit’s recommendation to the Graduate College.
+If a student fails to meet the requirements of their degree program and the benchmarks outlined below, the student may be dismissed from their program based on the academic unit’s recommendation to the Graduate College.
 The dean of the Graduate College makes the final determination.

-- Maintain a minimum GPA of 3.00 on the iPOS, graduate and cumulative GPAs.
-If a GPA is less than 3.00, the student must develop, with their advisor, an academic performance improvement plan that includes the conditions and time frames for making satisfactory academic progress in the degree program.
+1. Maintain a minimum GPA of 3.00 on the iPOS, graduate and cumulative GPAs.
+If a GPA is lower than 3.00, the student must develop, with their advisor, an academic performance improvement plan that includes the conditions and time frames for making satisfactory academic progress in the degree program.

-- The graduate GPA is calculated from all courses numbered 500 or greater that appear on the transcript, with the exception of courses counted toward an undergraduate degree at ASU (unless shared with a master’s degree in an approved bachelor’s and master’s degree program) and from courses identified as deficiencies in the original letter of admission.
-The student is considered to be on academic probation until the conditions specified in the academic performance improvement plan are met and both GPAs are greater than 3.00.
+The graduate GPA is calculated from all courses numbered 500 or higher that appear on the transcript, with the exception of courses counted toward an undergraduate degree at ASU (unless shared with a master's degree in an approved bachelor's and master's degree program) and from courses identified as deficiencies in the original letter of admission.
+The student is considered to be on academic probation until the conditions specified in the academic performance improvement plan are met and both GPAs are 3.00 or higher.

-- Stay continuously enrolled in the graduate program.
-Failing to do so without a Graduate College-approved Request to Maintain Continuous Enrollment is considered to be a lack of academic progress and may lead to automatic dismissal of the student from the graduate program.
-Persistent “W” (withdrawal) and “I” (incomplete) grades during multiple semesters on a plan of study or transcript may reflect a lack of academic progress.
+7. Stay continuously enrolled in the graduate program.
+Failing to do so without a Graduate College-approved Request to Maintain Continuous Enrollment is considered a lack of academic progress and may lead to automatic dismissal of the student from the graduate program.
+Persistent "W" (withdrawal) and "I" (incomplete) grades during multiple semesters on a POS or transcript may reflect a lack of academic progress.

 In addition to the Graduate College satisfactory academic progress policies, the Walter Cronkite School of Journalism and Mass Communication has adopted the following:

-- If any of a student’s GPAs are less than 3.00, the student will be placed on academic probation.
+• If any of a student’s GPAs are lower than 3.00, the student is placed on academic probation.
 If the student’s GPAs are not raised to at least 3.00 by the end of the next semester, the Cronkite School may recommend dismissal to ASU's Graduate College.

-- If a student in the Master of Mass Communication, Master of Arts in investigative journalism or Master of Arts in sports journalism earns less than a "C" (2.00) in MCO 502 Journalism Skills (Bootcamp), the school recommends to the Graduate College that the student should be removed from the program immediately.
+• If a student in the Master of Mass Communication, Master of Arts in investigative journalism or Master of Arts in sports journalism earns lower than a "C" (2.00) in MCO 502 Journalism Skills (Bootcamp), the school recommends to the Graduate College that the student should be removed from the program immediately.

-- Students in the Master of Science in digital audience strategy program must earn a "B" (3.00) or better in MCO 561 - Defining the Digital Audience before enrolling in MCO 562, 563, 564 or 565.
-To receive their degrees, students also are required to earn at least a "B" (3.00) in MCO 566 - Digital Audience Management (Capstone).
-To enroll in the MCO 566, students must earn a B (3.00) or better in MCO 561, and a "C" (2.00) or better in all other courses.
+• Students in the Master of Science in digital audience strategy program must earn a "B" (3.00) or higher in MCO 561 Defining the Digital Audience before enrolling in MCO 562, 563, 564 or 565.
+To receive their degrees, students also are required to earn at least a "B" (3.00) in MCO 566 Digital Audience Management (Capstone).
+To enroll in the MCO 566, students must earn a "B" (3.00) or higher in MCO 561, and a "C" (2.00) or higher in all other courses.

 Appeals